 The Australian Bladder Foundation (ABF) has been established to promote the work of the Continence Foundation of Australia to build healthier communities.
 The aim is to raise vital funds to ensure the continued development of research to assist people with bladder and bowel dysfunction and incontinence in Australasia.
-Watch this space for the 2017 round.

 The ABF grants support advances in knowledge that provide direct, tangible benefits in early prevention, detection and management of bladder and bowel dysfunction, by funding applications endorsed by the trustees of the ABF.
 The ABF grants provide an opportunity for health professionals involved in continence management to apply for research grants when a grant round is announced.
 The total amount awarded each year is at the discretion of the trustees for the ABF.

 A grant application must outline a research proposal supported by a set of aims, methodology and the budget.
 Applications from a single or a team of investigators are invited as well as new investigators.